verrazzano/docs/content/en/docs/networking/security/certificates.md

 </div>
 {{< /clipboard >}}

 The Verrazzano certificates issuer is configured using the [`spec.components.clusterIssuer`](/docs/reference/vpo-verrazzano-v1beta1#install.verrazzano.io/v1beta1.ClusterIssuerComponent) component.
-The Verrazzano default `clusterIssuer` assumes that Cert-Manager is installed in the `cert-manager` namespace, and that the `clusterResourceNamespace` for Cert-Manager is `cert-manager`.
+The Verrazzano default `clusterIssuer` assumes that cert-manager is installed in the `cert-manager` namespace, and that the `clusterResourceNamespace` for cert-manager is `cert-manager`.

-If your Cert-Manager is installed into a different namespace, or uses a separate namespace for the `clusterResourceNamespace`, you can configure this on the Verrazzano `clusterIssuer` component.
+If your cert-manager is installed into a different namespace or uses a separate namespace for the `clusterResourceNamespace`, you can configure this on the Verrazzano `clusterIssuer` component.

-In the example below the `clusterIssuer` is configured to use the namespace `my-cm-resources` as the `clusterResourceNamespace`:
+In the following example, the `clusterIssuer` is configured to use the namespace `my-cm-resources` as the `clusterResourceNamespace`:

 {{< clipboard >}}
 <div class="highlight">